Co-occurring PTSD Treatment

-Traumatic experiences often leave behind considerable damage.
+Traumatic history and experiences often leave behind considerable damage, dissociative disorders, and mental health concerns.
 A person who has suffered trauma is more likely to develop mental health disorders such as PTSD as well as substance abuse problems.
 It is important to take an individual’s experienced trauma into account during treatment as it is typically linked to their current circumstances.
 This makes trauma-informed care a crucial component of many patients’ treatment plans.

 What Is Trauma-Informed Care?